Expungement Lawyers in Carmel, IN

-I’m here to help you regain the peace of mind you deserve.
+We’re here to help you regain the peace of mind you deserve.

 What Is Expungement?

 Overall, it is.
 But there are limits.
 First, not all crimes can get expunged.
-Also, your criminal record could still be available as a public record, as an expungement doesn’t completely erase your record from the press, Google or social media.
+Also, your criminal record could still be available as a public record, as an expungement doesn’t completely erase your information from the press, Google or social media.

 But on a lighter note, when you’re looking for jobs, you can legally say that you did not commit a crime if an employer asks.
 Further, an expungement broadens your opportunities for school, housing, financial aid and stability.

 Certain crimes can get expunged from your record: